jorisbrauns/HiRemoteMeetCortana/README.md

 It’s so easy: tell Cortana at what time you want to wake up and she will gently light up your room with whatever bulb you want.

 Easy to implement explained top to bottom.
-All code contains comment to get a good understanding how things are working.
-If something is not clear, you can find more information on my blog: http://blog.jorisbrauns.be

 #HiRemoteMeetCortana.RemoteCortana